 After the event, property will be taken to the Pride office and processed.
 If you have lost your item at one of the Pride event sites, Please fill in this form.
 We find a lot so it might take us 7 days to let you know we’ve found your stuff.

-Mobile phones we will charge – if you call us on Sunday/ Monday we will answer and try and re-unite you to your phone!
+Mobile phones we will charge – if you call us on Monday we will answer and try to re-unite you to your phone!

 We have St John Ambulance at each of our fenced and ticketed sites.